Amid Health Worries, Kim Jong Un’s Role Looms Large

 Those looking to understand Kim face a problem.
 Much of what the outside world sees is filtered through relentless North Korean propaganda meant to build him into an infallible paragon of leadership.

-Add to that vaguely sourced or misleading outside media reports and the extreme difficulty of cracking the North’s ultra-secrecy surrounding anything to do with the leader, and the picture that emerges of Kim is often more mosaic than profile.
+Add to that vaguely sourced or misleading outside media reports and the extreme difficulty of cracking North Korea’s ultra-secrecy surrounding anything to do with the leader, and the picture that emerges of Kim is often more mosaic than profile.

 In South Korea, he is seen as both demon and statesman.
 He has repeatedly threatened to burn Seoul to the ground.
-He has also rolled out the red carpet for a visit to Pyongyang by South Korea’s president and sent his own sister south for the 2018 Olympics.
+He has also rolled out the red carpet for a visit to Pyongyang, North Korea's capital, by South Korea’s president and sent his own sister south for the 2018 Olympics.

 In the West, portrayals of Kim often run to caricature.
 His broken friendship with Dennis Rodman, the former basketball star he reportedly idolized as a schoolboy; the rumors about his extreme love of cheese and his allegedly creative ways of disposing of officials who displease him.